 What about vaccination status?
 We urge everyone eligible to get vaccinated.
 However, we will NOT require people to be vaccinated in order to attend in-person worship

 “The Episcopal Church has long maintained that we are guided by faith and reason, and that scientific evidence helps us to better understand God’s creation, our place in it, and ways to alleviate suffering and pain...The proper and responsible use of vaccines is a duty not only to our own selves and families but to our communities.
 Choosing to not vaccinate, when it is medically safe, threatens the lives of others.”

 - Executive Council of The Episcopal Church

-If COVID transmission rates increase, the wardens may reinstate the masking requirement.
+If COVID transmission rates increase, masking may be required.
 Any change will be indicated by appropriate signage, and e-mail notification.

 'You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’...And ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the law and the prophets."

 Lectors can read the Word and prayers either from home using their own Zoom microphone, or at the church lectern.
 Full participation in worship is available for all.